-Conclusions and Planned Activities: The 2014 exploration program represented a balance between systematic multidisciplinary exploration and prudent use of limited funding in a poor financial market.
+The 2014 exploration program represented a balance between systematic multidisciplinary exploration and prudent use of limited funding in a poor financial market.
 Although Minsud was better financed than many junior explorers, the 2014 program reflected a careful go-slow approach designed to maintain the key assets that are its mineral properties and operational personnel.
-As a result, Minsud concentrated primarily on the continuation of detailed geological mapping and alteration studies with selective surface sampling, focused geophysical orientation surveys and limited exploration target drilling.
-It has deferred most outsourced programs such as sophisticated geophysical surveys and the continuation of the outline/definition drilling program at Chita South to a future period.
+As a result, Minsud concentrated primarily on the continuation of detailed geological mapping and alteration studies with selective surface sampling, focused geophysical orientation surveys and exploration target drilling.